DionKill/ps4-linux-tutorial/docs/issues.md

 In a nutshell, the scene is a mess and a lot of stuff may be shared privately or on Discord servers because:
 - It's in testing phase and therefore not public yet
 - It's not open sourced because there's a lot of people who steal the developer's work
+- It hasn't been merged into main projects because it would be too difficult to maintain thereafter, and would require it to be in a perfect condition
 - A lot of this stuff is from developers all across the world and there's a language barrier

 Especially the second reason is why the community is like this, unfortunately.